LPBeaulieu/Brickogram-nonogram-mosaic-maker/README.md

 ## 🎈 Usage <a name="usage"></a>

-- Once the pixelated image has been prepared, using <b>Brickogram</b> is actually very easy.
+- Once the pixelated images have been prepared, using <b>Brickogram</b> is actually very easy.
 Start by placing your pixelated images in the “Images” folder.
 Next, hold the "Shift" key while right-clicking in your working folder, then select "Open PowerShell window here" to access the PowerShell in your working folder and enter the following:

 ```
 py brickogram.py